Granite Mill fire

-The Granite Mill fire occurred on September 19, 1874 at the Granite Mills in Fall River, Massachusetts.
-23 employees, most of them children, were killed in the blaze.
+The Granite Mill fire occurred on September 19, 1874, at the Granite Mills in Fall River, Massachusetts.
+The blaze killed 23 employees, most of them children.

 Fire

 At 6:50 am, only 20 minutes into the work day, a fire broke out on the fourth floor of Granite Mill No. 1.
 This floor contained the spinning mule department where 100 girls worked under the supervision of a male overseer.
 The fire started in the northwest corner of the spinning mule room when friction from a mule head ignited oiled cotton and other combustible waste lying around the mule.
 This was not uncommon and these fires could usually be contained by a bucket of water.
 However, on this occasion the mill workers could not contain the fire.